arpastrana/compas_cem/README.md

 python -c "import compas_cem"
 ```

-If no errors arise, celebrate!
+If no errors arise, celebrate 🎉!
 You have a working installation of `compas_cem`.

 ## Contributing